Primes in arithmetic progressions to large moduli and refinements of Harman's sieve: General Moduli

-(2). $C_0(\theta)$ is monotonic decreasing for $0.5 \leqslant \theta \leqslant 0.6$. \end{theorem} \begin{proof} This theorem follows easily from the Bombieri--Vinogradov Theorem and [\cite{676}, Theorem 1(i)(iii)]. \end{proof} We shall use two different methods to construct $\rho_0(n)$.
+However, we cannot give an asymptotic formula of the form (9) for the last sum above.
+Hence we cannot get any nontrivial lower bound for $C_0(\theta)$ for $\theta \geqslant \frac{1}{2}$.

+Now we focus on the case $C_0^{*}(\theta)$.
+We shall use two different methods to give lower bounds for $C_0^{*}(\theta)$.
 The first method comes from Harman's sieve (see \cite{676}), while the second method comes from the idea of Mikawa \cite{Mikawa}.